KittiA02/OOP-Project-65/README.md

+# Game Store App (Inspired by Epic Game Store)
+A collaborative Object-Oriented Programming (OOP) project by a team of 4.

-# OOP-Project-65
+# Description
-for OOP project

-a group project of 4, creating a game store app (inspired by Epic Game Store) using python with OOP principles.
-The project uses only python to create backend, API and frontend(GUI) by using FastAPI and Tkinter library.
+This project aims to create a game store app inspired by the Epic Game Store, utilizing Python with OOP principles.
+We've built the backend, API, and frontend (GUI) using Python, FastAPI, and Tkinter library, respectively.

+# Features
+-Browse and search a catalog of games
+-Purchase and download games
+-User authentication and account management
+-Game recommendations based on user preferences
+# Technologies Used
+-Python: The main programming language for the project
+-FastAPI: A high-performance web framework for building APIs
+-Tkinter: A built-in Python library for creating lightweight and simple GUI applications